TaliBytes/php-home-server/readme.md

 </VirtualHost>
 ```

-13 - enable the file using `sudo a2ensite your_site.conf`
+13 - enable the file using `sudo a2ensite your_site.conf`.

 14 - restart and reload apache `sudo service apache2 reload` then `systemctl restart apache2`.

+15 - Setup MySQL using `sudo mysql_secure_installation` ...
+DO set password, remove anonymous users, disallow root login remote, remove test database, reload privilegs table.

+15b - If password was not set, run `sudo mysql` then `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY '[your_password]';`

+16 - Sign in with `sudo mysql -u root -p`.

 &nbsp;